Mingrui-Zhuang/Cooking/README.md

   frameborder="0"
 ></iframe>

-   This scatter plot shows the relationship between the square root of the number of steps (`test_n_steps`) and the median time (`minutes`).
+   This scatter plot shows the relationship between the square root of the number of steps (`'test_n_steps'`) and the median time (`'minutes'`).
 By applying the square root to the number of steps, we can compress the exponential-like growthsee to a more linear trend.
-This trend indicates a positive correlation, where more steps generally correspond to longer median times, which suggests that recipes with more steps tend to take longer.
+This trend indicates a **positive correlation**, where more steps generally correspond to longer median times, which suggests that recipes with more steps tend to take longer.

 <iframe
   src="assets/Bivariate_2.html"